zowe/docs-site/docs/guides/api-mediation-security.md

 If the import is successful, you need to restart Zowe server to make the changes effective.

+#### Disabling certificate validation

+If you want to try out the Zowe without setting up the certificates, you can disable the validation of the TLS/SSL certificates by the API Mediation layer.

+This can be done updating following property:

+    -Dapiml.security.verifySslCertificatesOfServices=false

+in following shell scripts:

+- `$ZOWE_RUNTIME/api-mediation/scripts/api-mediation-start-catalog.sh`
+- `$ZOWE_RUNTIME/api-mediation/scripts/api-mediation-start-discovery.sh`
+- `$ZOWE_RUNTIME/api-mediation/scripts/api-mediation-start-gateway.sh`

 #### Use an existing server certificate for API Mediation Layer

 This will be documented during work on the following user story: